navkar/Predictions/README.md

 * Advancements in Space travel (Mars landing missions)
   - Possibility of humans trashing and contaminating Mars.
   - Possibility of experimental nuclear explosion in Mars.
-  - Minerals shall be mined in Asteriods and moons of Jupiter/Saturn. (very probable in 2026-2031)
+  - Minerals shall be mined in Asteroids and moons of Jupiter/Saturn. (very probable in 2026 - 2031)
 * Miniaturization of everyday things.
   - Invisible technology, all chips and circuits will be smaller and shall become invisible.
 * New developments and advancements in Medical devices